genewongs/genewongs/README.md

 I'm a full-stack software engineer whos passion has always been in building and creating (💻 + 🎸 + 🎛) <br/>
 I pride myself in my work ethic and ability to problem solve. <br>
-I'm currently seeking for full-time employment as a fullstack engineer.
-I'd love to discuss opportunities with you!
+I'm currently a Full-Stack Developer for Cortica and loving what I do every single day.

 <h2> Recent Projects: </h2>